 #6.
 Create Videos

 Describing how to design an eBay store template is boring both for you and your reader.
 Wouldn't it be more interesting if you made a video with a screen recording tool and you spoke into a microphone?
 Boring jobs can become incredibly more interesting if you show people how to do them.
-For instance, this viral video from GEICO, Government Employees Insurance Company, has reached more than 7 million people so far.
-See how creativity can make a typically boring topic interesting and compel viewers to engage with the content.

 Keep your videos under 90 seconds to keep your viewers attention.
 You can make lifestyle videos, how-to's, reviews, and mini-documentaries.